 A Monte Carlo simulation refers to any simulation process in which there is a stochastic or random element, normally expressed in a simulation algorithm through the use of random numbers.
 Since particle physics models are very complex, it may be very difficult or even impossible to solve exactly for the properties of the system.
-A Monte Carlo simulation can be used for such models as a method for iteratively solving the problem of radiation transport.
+A Monte Carlo simulation can be used for such models as a method for solving the problem of radiation transport.

 Monte Carlo N-Particle eXtended code, MCNPX, is a 3-Dimensional Monte Carlo radiation transport code developed by the Los Alamos National Laboratory.
 The code is capable of tracking 34 particle types (nucleons and light ions) and 2000+ heavy ions at nearly all energies.
-It uses standard evaluated data libraries including physical-based models where data libraries are not yet available.
+It uses standard evaluated data libraries including physically-based models where data libraries are not yet available.

 The MCNPX code (version 2.5) was used to determine the particle production and transport in the atmosphere.
-Although secondary particles are produced by interaction of primary cosmic ray particles with atmospheric nuclei, only the production of neutrons and protons were considered.
+Although secondary particles are produced by interaction of primary cosmic ray particles with atmospheric nuclei, only the production of neutrons and protons were considered, as those particles are responsible for the majority of the radiation dose at high altitudes.
 The atmosphere was divided into 36 concentric shells using an average air density for a given shell thickness.
-Secondary particle energy spectra produced from an incident mono-energetic source particle was tracked in the analysis^[5].
+Secondary particle energy spectra produced from an incident mono-energetic source particle were tracked in the analysis^[5].
 Combined particle spectra (at a given altitude) were therefore obtained by summing the secondary particle spectra derived from each mono-energetic primary particle based on the initial proton spectrum and helium spectrum.
 Dose conversion factors as well as neutron monitor response functions have been incorporated with the MCNPX results for a specific altitude^[6].

-As a preliminary test, the interstellar GCR spectrum was used to predict neutron and proton spectra on the ground and at 17 km.
-These results were compared to those measured by Goldhagen and Gordon and were determined to be in reasonable agreement. ^[7-9] Further comparisons were made with measured neutron Bonner-sphere results for various altitudes and vertical cut-off rigidities (Figure 1).
+As a preliminary test, the interstellar GCR spectrum was used to predict neutron and proton spectra on the ground and at an altitude of 17 km.
+These results were compared to those measured by Goldhagen and Gordon and were determined to be in reasonable agreement. ^[7-9] Further comparisons were made with measured neutron Bonner-sphere results for various altitudes and vertical cut-off rigidities.
+Based on this agreement, the MCNPX analysis was applied to the SEP particle spectrum.
+For the GCR spectrum, a spherical geometry was used, since galactic rays are assumed to be isotropic, arriving from any direction.
+For the solar flare code, a planer source geometry was used.